inovaeg/ImagesLoader-Android/Readme.md

 ##Overview

-This is an **Android** library used for loading bitmaps efficiently from local disk, If you have a big image on disk and want to load it in an **ImageView**, then you could use this library to load a sampled bitmap from this image.
+This is an **Android** library used for loading bitmaps efficiently from local disk, If you have big images on disk and want to load it in an **ImageView**, then you could use this library to load a sampled bitmap from this image.
 You could use this library to avoid the **OutOfMemoryError** Exception that occurs when you load high resolution images.

 If you have an image with resolution 2048x1536, this would allocate about 12MB in memory to load a full image, you could use this library to load a smaller version of this image with a predefined height and width.
 This library will load a subsampled version for you.
 This will not destroy the aspect ratio of the image.